All Episodes

 alex jones

-Or a Nazi collaborator like George Soros, a famous one, and then you get awards from the ADL.
+And then you get awards from the ADL.

-And then the Southern Poverty Law Center will imply you're a racist while they send the white supremacists after you who are proven to be government agents.
+And then the Southern Poverty Law Center will imply you're a racist while they send the white supremacists after you are proven to be government agents.

-Belts, Nazi belts, and say that he loves Hitler to Rolling Stone magazine and wants to be a dictator, and he'll get ADL awards.
+And Arnold Schwarzenegger will dress up in Nazi outfits and wear death's head belts, Nazi belts, and say that he loves Hitler to Rolling Stone Magazine and wants to be a dictator.

-But, but if you make a movie about Christ and make one comment you're baited into about Jews, you'll be crucified.
+But Of you make a movie about Christ and make one comment you're baited into about Jews, you'll be crucified.

 unidentified